poenneby/practical-clojure/README.md

 ### Editor/IDE
 - For Visual Studio Code users I recommend installing the [Calva plugin](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode) - setup instructions [here](https://github.com/BetterThanTomorrow/calva/wiki/Getting-Started#dependencies)

-- If you use IntelliJ I recommend installing the [Cursive plugin](https://plugins.jetbrains.com/plugin/8090-cursive) - and there is a free licence for private usage.
+- If you use IntelliJ I recommend installing the [Cursive plugin](https://plugins.jetbrains.com/plugin/8090-cursive) - and there is a free [non-commercial licence](https://cursive-ide.com/buy.html) available for hacking and open source work.

 ## The application

 Let's imagine we've been asked to build a REST API that exposes information related to French monuments.

-This is going to involve working with large amounts of data so we reach for Clojure which is data oriented by nature.
+This is going to involve working with large amounts of data so we reach for Clojure which is a data oriented language by nature.

 A sample file with monument data can be found in the `data` directory.
+Go ahead and have a look at the file.

 ## Generate a project